i3detroit/MakePI/README.md

 ## Quick Start with VS Code

-> Make sure docker is installed.
+> Make sure docker and docker-compose is installed.
 Docker Desktop is recommended.

-Run `docker build -t makepi .` to generate the developer docker image.

 In the Command Palette, select `Remote-Containers: Open Folder in Container ...`